solmazsm/solmazsm/README.md

 ### Hi there
 <a href="https://solmazsm.github.io/develop/" alt="Develop"><img src="https://github.com/solmazsm/solmazsm/blob/main/paint.png" width="50" height="50"></a>
 My name is Solmaz.
+I am a PhD student in Computer Science at the University of Washington, with research interests in vector databases, approximate nearest neighbor search, dynamic indexing, artificial intelligence, and machine learning systems.

-I am a Software Developer who has a passion for coding.
-I completed my second master’s degree in Information Technology at Illinois Institute of Technology with a GPA of 4.0, in Chicago, IL.
+I also have experience as a software developer, DevOps engineer, cloud engineer, and full-stack developer.
+I completed my second master’s degree in Information Technology at Illinois Institute of Technology in Chicago, Illinois, with a 4.0 GPA.
+I am based in Seattle, Washington, and enjoy building practical software systems, experimenting with emerging technologies, and developing efficient solutions for data-intensive applications.

-I am DevOps Engineer, Clouds Engineer and Full stack Developer based in Seattle, Washington.
-I love experimenting with new technologies and building small projects.
-My things were that I just loved doing software and learning new technologies.
-I am a detailed oriented, fast paced, creative and committed engineer.
  <a href="https://htmlsolmazseyedmonirsep2020.blogspot.com/" alt="Blog">